What Does a Fed Rate Hike Mean for Your Money?

 However, an imbalance between low supply and high demand has created upward pressure on prices across the economy.
 The pandemic, as well as Russia’s invasion of Ukraine, has impacted shipping, labor, energy and commodities markets.
 Meanwhile, there’s been more competition among consumers to purchase goods and services and more competition among businesses to hire and retain workers.

 Together, those dynamics have caused prices to rise significantly, according to Consumer Price Index (CPI) data.
-Raising interest rates will decrease demand and hopefully cause prices to fall, but a probable recession looms over the horizon.
+Higher interest rates will decrease demand and hopefully cause prices to fall, but a probable recession looms over the horizon.

-What to do when interest rates rise
+What to do if interest rates rise

 “Expect to pay more on the interest charges from your credit card company, and auto loans and mortgages will also become more expensive,” says Ken Tumin, LendingTree’s senior banking industry analyst.
 “On the flip side, we can generally expect banks to raise their savings account rates when the Fed increases its benchmark rate.”